NC DMV & Vehicle Registration Guide

 Newly Purchased Vehicles

-- 28 days to title and register
+- current reported scale to title and register

 - Obtain temporary tag from dealer